On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Applications and numerical experiments

 The stopping criteria is based on the KKT conditions.
 By (\ref{eq:rmc-kkt}), we terminate our ALM algorithm when the following conditions of the KKT residuals are satisfied

-In our algorithm, a first-order method is used to find a good initial point and the semismooth Newton method is started, when $\|\operatorname{grad} L_{\rho^{k}}\|\leq 5\times 10^{-3}$.
-It must be mentioned that the M-SRCQ and M-SOSC conditions for the random examples are hard to verify and may fail in some cases.
-Nevertheless, Figure \ref{fig:rmcfigure} shows the linear convergence rate when applying Riemannian ALM to these randomly generated problems.
-These results also imply that there may exist some weaker conditions for attaining the local linear convergence rate of Riemannian ALM.
+In our algorithm, a first-order method is employed to obtain a good initial point, and the semismooth Newton method is used when $\|\operatorname{grad} L_{\rho^k}\| \leq 5 \times 10^{-3}$.
+It should be noted that verifying the M-SRCQ and M-SOSC conditions for random examples is challenging.
+Despite this, Figure \ref{fig:rmcfigure} demonstrates that Riemannian ALM exhibits linear convergence when applied to these randomly generated problems.
+These results suggest that there might be weaker conditions under which local linear convergence of the Riemannian ALM can still be achieved.

-The detail numerical results are displayed in Table \ref{table:rmc}.
+The detailed numerical results are displayed in Table \ref{table:rmc}.
 The last column in Table \ref{table:rmc} shows an exact recovery of $A_{ex}$, although we do not know whether it is the global solution of problem (\ref{eq:rmc-full}).